imarc/ops/README.md

     # create 'ops' symlink to your repo
     npm install -g .

-This means your global ops script will point directly to the repo and you can make changes on the fly.
+This means your global ops script will point directly to the repo and you can make live changes.

 ## License